PhilCorcoran/auth-client/README.md

 - `client_secret`: a client password which was registered with the authorization server
 - `authCode`: the name of the code parameter.
 Defaults to `code` as specified by OAUTH
 - `tokenName`: the name of the token used to access the user info.
 Defaults to access_token
-- `apiKey`: a key which can be used by mobile apps to access an api via X-Api-Key header
+- `apiKey`: an array  of objects representing api keys which can be used by mobile apps to access an api via X-Api-Key header e.g. `{key:"ABC123", thirdParty:"acme"}`
 - `redirectURI`: a url to be redirected to following authorization.
 Defaults to the current url.
 - `redirectLogin`: if undefined the user's browser will not be redirected.
 A 401 will be sent instead.
 This is to support AJAX